 Upon successful completion of this course, the user should be able to:

-identify potential adjustments to gross income;
+identify the most common adjustments to gross income; and

 complete worksheets necessary for adjustments to gross income.